jeremyButtler/bioTools/README.md

     - this is slower than gunzip, but is here to support mapRead
     - tested on linux only
+  - seqStats
+    - get mean q-score for reads and lengths
+    - you can also filter reads in a fastq file by mean q-score and lengths
 - niche or odd programs
   - adjCoords (freezeTB):
     - adjust mapping coordinates from genes to entire